How to make Tapa Prints

 Tapa designs

-On the finishing stages of Tapa printing, our hands stained with charcoal ink and we were proud of our efforts using local designs from the sea and the village.
+In the final stages of tapa printing, our hands were stained with charcoal ink as the designs came together, using local patterns inspired by the sea and the village.

 Turtles play an important role in storytelling